abubakar7-codes/integrating_mcp_on_own_app-/README.md

-# Personal Finance Tracker - Frontend
+# Personal Finance Tracker with MCP Integration

-A modern Next.js frontend for the Personal Finance Tracker API.
+A comprehensive personal finance management application with FastAPI backend, Next.js frontend, and Model Context Protocol (MCP) integration for AI-powered financial insights.

+## 🎥 Demo Video

+Watch our demo video to see the application in action:

+📹 **[View Demo Video](./demo/)** - See the full application walkthrough

+*Note: Demo video will be available once added to the `demo/` folder*

 ## Features

+### 🚀 Core Features
 - **Modern UI**: Built with Next.js 14, TypeScript, and Tailwind CSS
+- **FastAPI Backend**: High-performance Python API with SQLAlchemy ORM
+- **MCP Integration**: AI-powered financial insights using Model Context Protocol
+- **LiteQuery Database**: Enhanced querying capabilities for financial data
-- **Authentication**: Secure login and registration
+- **Authentication**: Secure login and registration system
 - **Dashboard**: Overview of financial data with charts and statistics
 - **Transaction Management**: Add, edit, and delete income/expenses
 - **Budget Tracking**: Monitor spending against budgets